 You may need chemotherapy after surgery to destroy ovarian cancer cells that are still in the body.

-Intraperitoneal therapy (IP therapy) is a way to give chemotherapy drugs.
+Intraperitoneal chemotherapy (IP therapy) for ovarian cancer is a way to give chemotherapy drugs.
 It may be used if a small amount of tumor is left after debulking.
 Sometimes IP chemotherapy works better than regular chemotherapy.
 In IP treatment, concentrated chemotherapy is put into the abdominal cavity through a catheter (tiny tube) or implanted port.
 This allows it to come into contact with the cancer and the area of the body where the cancer is likely to spread.
 The drugs also get into the blood and travel through the body.

 Although radiation therapy rarely is used to treat ovarian cancer, it may help destroy any cancer cells that are left in the pelvic area.
 It also may be used if the cancer has come back after other treatments.
 In most cases, the main goal of radiation therapy is to control symptoms such as pain, not to treat the cancer.

-MD Anderson is among just a few cancer centers in the nation that are able to offer targeted therapies for some types of ovarian cancer.
+MD Anderson is among just a few cancer centers in the nation that are able to offer targeted therapy for some types of ovarian cancer.
 These new drugs stop the growth of cancer cells by interfering with certain proteins and receptors or blood vessels that supply the tumor with what it needs to grow.

 Our Ovarian Cancer Clinical Trials